Skip to main content

 • Remove: Removes this target parameter from the list.
 The parameter will not be controlled by the MIDI or Macro control anymore.

-You can add target parameters by clicking the Add button above the assignment table, and selecting the desired target parameter from the menu.
+You can add target parameters by clicking the Add button above the table, and selecting the desired parameter from the menu.
 Upon your selection a new row will appear in the table with the assignment settings for the new target.

 1. Switch to the page containing the parameter that you want to control, and locate that parameter in the page.